jillesvangurp/kt-search/manual/GettingStarted.md

 }
 ```

-And then the dependency:
+And then the dependency to commonsMain or main:

 ```kotlin
     // check the latest release tag for the latest version implementation("com.jillesvangurp:search-client:2.x.y")
 ```

-**IMPORTANT** We've switched maven repositories a couple of times now.
-Recently we switched back from jitpack.io to using our own repository.
-Jitpack is just too flaky for us to depend on and somehow they keep on having regressions with kotlin multi-platform projects.

-**This also means the groupId has changed**.
-It's now `com.jillesvangurp` instead of `com.github.jillesvangurp.kt-search`.

-I of course would like to get this on maven central eventually.
-However, I've had a really hard time getting that working and am giving up on that for now.
-The issue seems to be that I always hit some weird and very unspecific error and their documentation + plugins just never seem to quite work as advertised.
-Multi platform, multi module, and kotlin scripting are three things that tend to make things complicated apparently.
-If anyone wants to support me with this, please reach out.
-Otherwise use our private repository for now.
+**About maven central ...** I've switched maven repositories a couple of times now.
+Jitpack and multiplatform just doesn't work.
+Of course would have liked to get this on maven central.
+However, after repeated attempts to get that done, I've decided to not sacrifice more time on this.
+The (lack of) documentation, the Jira bureaucracy, the uninformative errors, the  gradle plugin, etc. experience just doesn't add up to something that works for a multi module, multi platform project.

+If somebody decides to fix a proper, modern solution for hosting packages, I'll consider using it but I'm done with maven central for now.
+Google buckets work fine for hosting.
+So does ssh or any old web server.
+So does aws.
+It's just maven central that's a huge PITA.

 ## Create a Client